paulcaseys/cosmos-image-loader/README.md

 Optional listeners
 ---------------------
-you can bind a callback to detect when the images are all loaded in the element `$("#image_target_1").on("IMAGE_LOADED", customImageLoadedHandler);`
+you can bind a listener to detect when the images are all loaded in the element `$("#image_target_1").on("IMAGE_LOADED", customImageLoadedHandler);`

 this can be detected anywhere